Small Form-factor Pluggable: Applications

 SFP sockets are found in Ethernet switches, routers, firewalls and network interface cards.
 They are used in Fibre Channel host adapters and storage equipment.
 Because of their low cost, low profile, and ability to provide a connection to different types of optical fiber, SFP provides such equipment with enhanced flexibility.

 SFP sockets and transceivers are also used for long-distance serial digital interface (SDI) transmission.

 Standardization

 The SFP transceiver is not standardized by any official standards body, but rather is specified by a multi-source agreement (MSA) among competing manufacturers.
 The SFP was designed after the GBIC interface, and allows greater port density (number of transceivers per given area) than the GBIC, which is why SFP is also known as mini-GBIC.

 However, as a practical matter, some networking equipment manufacturers engage in vendor lock-in practices whereby they deliberately break compatibility with generic SFPs by adding a check in the device's firmware that will enable only the vendor's own modules.
 Third-party SFP manufacturers have introduced SFPs with EEPROMs which may be programmed to match any vendor ID.
+Known vendors locking in their SFP ports include HPE and Cisco.